MIND YOUR LIVER. IT NEEDS YOU. ™

 By the time you feel something is wrong, damage may already be serious.

 That’s why early detection matters.
-It gives people a chance to catch liver dysfunction before it becomes dangerous, or before it becomes deadly.
+It gives people a chance to catch liver dysfunction before it becomes dangerous, or before it becomes critical.

 Liver disease rates are rising fastest in people under 40, yet younger populations are still underrepresented in research.
 Prioritizing youth-focused studies means earlier detection, better prevention, and treatments designed to meet the realities of a new generation.
 Without this focus, critical gaps in care will continue.